POST request to your registered URL with the job details.

 Use polling as fallback

-Since v1 webhooks have no retry mechanism, implement periodic polling of the jobs endpoint as a safety net.
-Check for completed jobs that may have been missed due to webhook delivery failures.
+While webhooks now retry up to 3 times, implement periodic polling of the jobs endpoint as a safety net for mission-critical workflows.
+Check for completed jobs that may have been missed if all retry attempts fail.